 And that's the point I want to illustrate.
 While creating your own Stormwater Pollution Prevention Plan is well within some folks capabilities, others have no business tinkering around with them at all.
 They can be complicated, and to folks who don't completely understand them and what's at stake, much like how your car's transmission works, you can end up making errors and paying for them later.

-So let's look at the pros and cons about diving into your stormwater permit and developing your own plan before you decide to head out on your own and get started.
+So let's look at the pros and cons of diving into your stormwater permit and developing your own plan before you decide to head out on your own and get started.

 The Pros of Developing Your Own SWPPP